-- 7.3 This policy also prohibits any Council decision during the election period for a general election or a by-election that would enable the use of Council's resources in a way that is intended to influence, or is likely to influence, voting at the election. - 7.4 Any person who suffers any loss or damage as a result of acting in good faith on a Council decision that is invalid by virtue of this provision is entitled to compensation from Council for that loss or damage. - 7.5 Council will avoid making decisions during the election period which are considered to be of a significant nature either based on financial considerations or community impacts (Significant Decisions), except where the issue: - - (a) is urgent; - (b) is necessary to fulfil statutory obligations; - (c) is necessary for operational purposes; or - (d) cannot be deferred without serious implications. - 7.6 The Chief Executive Officer is responsible for determining whether an exception should be applied to enable the matter to be considered by Council.
+- 7.3 This policy also prohibits any Council decision during the election period for a general election or a by-election that would enable the use of Council's resources in a way that is intended to influence, or is likely to influence, voting at the election. - Any person who suffers any loss or damage as a result of acting in good faith on a Council decision that is invalid by virtue of this provision is entitled to compensation from Council for that loss or damage. - Council will avoid making decisions during the election period which are considered to be of a significant nature either based on financial considerations or community impacts (Significant Decisions), except where the issue: - - (a) is urgent; - is necessary to fulfil statutory obligations; (b) - is necessary for operational purposes; or (c) - cannot be deferred without serious implications. (d) - The Chief Executive Officer is responsible for determining whether an exception should be applied 7.6 to enable the matter to be considered by Council.